Gloria Diaz: Early life and family

-Often cited as being part of the Díaz clan, she is one of twelve children (ten girls and two boys).
-Her sister, Rio Díaz, was also an actress and beauty titlist.
+Diaz is one of the twelve children of lawyer Jaime Diaz and model and socialite Teresa Aspillera.
+Her sister, Rio Díaz, was also an actress and beauty queen.

 Pageantry

-While studying in college, Díaz was scouted by a pageant aficionado and was convinced to join the sixth edition of Binibining Pilipinas.
-Her looks and, more importantly, her wit captivated the audience and she was crowned 1969 Binibining Pilipinas at 18 years old.
+Aged 18, while studying in college, Díaz entered and won Binibining Pilipinas 1969.

-Díaz was then sent to Miami Beach, Florida, U.S. to compete in Miss Universe 1969.
-Arriving at the pageant as an early favorite, Díaz did not disappoint and sailed throughout all the pageant's events that led up to the finals at the Miami Beach Auditorium.
-Making it to the Top 5, she participated in the final question round and her answer to the question regarding "men in the moon" charmed the audience and the judges.
-She was crowned as Miss Universe on July 19, 1969, and became the very first Filipina to win the Miss Universe crown.
+Díaz then entered and won Miss Universe 1969, at Miami Beach, Florida, U.S. on July 19, 1969.
+In the final question round, her answer to the question regarding "men in the moon" charmed the audience and the judges.
+She was the first Filipina to win the Miss Universe crown.
 News of her victory (and her measurements) were communicated to the Apollo 11 crew members during their space mission.

 During her reign, Díaz travelled through several countries to promote the advocacies supported by the Miss Universe Organization as well as appeared in many public and television events in the United States.